GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 Regular file-based exports of Cloud Asset Inventory may be useful for scale-out network dependency discovery like [Planet Exporter](https://github.com/williamchanrico/planet-exporter) or to update asset tracking or configuration management workflows.
 Bigquery supports multiple [export formats](https://cloud.google.com/bigquery/docs/exporting-data#export_formats_and_compression_types) and one may upload objects to Storage Bucket using provided Cloud Function.
 Specify `job.DestinationFormat` as defined in [documentation](https://googleapis.dev/python/bigquery/latest/generated/google.cloud.bigquery.job.DestinationFormat.html), e.g. `NEWLINE_DELIMITED_JSON`.

-It helps to create custom [scheduled query](https://cloud.google.com/bigquery/docs/scheduling-queries#console) for to comply with downstream systems' fields, and to time it with CAI export into BQ for freshness.
+It helps to create custom [scheduled query](https://cloud.google.com/bigquery/docs/scheduling-queries#console) from CAI export tables, and to write out results in to dedicated table (with overwrites).
+Define such query's output columns to comply with downstream systems' fields requirements, and time query execution after CAI export into BQ for freshness.
 See [sample queries](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery-sample-queries).

-Note: Cloud Function's Service Account needs write-capable IAM role on `bucket`.

 <!-- BEGIN TFDOC -->